ghacks Technology News

 Google as you can see keeps copies of older versions of the browser on the drive.
 This went back to December 2010 for the Chrome Dev version for instance.
 It is not clear why the versions are not deleted after an update.
 Even if it is for restoration purposes it would usually be enough to keep one or two of the last versions but nine feels like overkill.

-It is possible to delete those old folders right away.There does not seem to be any negative impact on the browser or system.
+It is possible to delete those old folders right away.There does not seem to be any negative impact to the browser or system.
 I managed to reduce the storage space requirements from 3.4 Gigabytes to 600 Megabytes just by deleting those old folders from the hard drive.

 chrome free space